COVID-19 information for students

 - Careers and Employment have appointments and workshops available to help with career decision making, job applications, and interview preparation.
 Details of employer events are listed on CareerHub along with job and internship listings.
 The new online career centre has modules on self-awareness and career possibilities, as well as a CV checker and interview preparation tools.

-- The Fruit and Vegetable Co-op will resume on Thursday 1 October.
+- The Fruit and Vegetable Co-op will remain open until Thursday 3 December.

 - Find information on Pasifika Student Success at alert levels 1 and 2.

-- Contact our Rainbow and Inclusion Adviser firstname.lastname@example.org or our Refugee Background Assistant Adviser email@example.com if you would like to make an appointment.
+- Contact our rainbow and inclusion adviser firstname.lastname@example.org or our refugee-background student adviser email@example.com if you would like to make an appointment.

 - Disability Services are available to provide advice, support and academic liaison to ensure your disability needs are met.
-Appointments with a disability and inclusion adviser, and workshops on assessment solutions and adaptive technology are available in person or virtually.
+Appointments with a disability and inclusion adviser, and workshops on assessment solutions and adaptive technology are available on campus or virtually.
 Email firstname.lastname@example.org or phone 04 463 6070.

 Teaching and learning